Omni Calculator logo

 • Do not perform the evaluation based on the patient's current state.

-• Always check the score before the decision-making.
+• Always check the score before making a decision.

 Check out 7 similar geriatric medicine calculators 👵